illyfrancis/scribble/docs/draft.md

 ### 2. Event Source

-As mentioned, for each source system there is corresponding component in ` Event Source ` that perform preliminary business process and forward the data to ` VUS Core `.
+As mentioned, for each source system there is corresponding component in ` Event Source ` that performs preliminary business process and forwards the data to ` VUS Core `.

 As soon as a message arrives at this component, the input message is persisted for audit and reporting purpose.
 Then the event source components validate the input message and transform it into a format that is suitable for VUS Core module's consumption.
 Management of the validation failures is also the responsibility of this module.
 A general approach is to direct the failed message to a separate queue for further assessment and reports.